Safari Durban | Day Safari with Tim Brown Tours

-We arrived at Hluhluwe Imfolozi around 09:30 for our Durban day safari and we spotted some Buffalo on a hill near the gate.
-We also spotted Black Rhino with in about 10 minuted of driving and Impala.
+Arriving at Hluhluwe Imfolozi around 09:30 for our Durban day safari and we spotted some Buffalo on a hill near the gate.
+We also spotted Black Rhino and Impala within about 10 minutes of driving.
 The Black Rhino is such a rare sighting and we also caught glimpse of a Anti-poacher watching them from a distance!

 We continued with our safari from Durban and before we could cross the Umfolozi river we spotted some Impala as well as some Zebra.
 The Zebra are one of few animals which are known to bite and kick each other as well as predators.
 This Zebra was biting at the other.

-We crossed the Umfolozi river and found no animals but it was beautiful, we made our way up to Mpila camp and continued through after looking at the lovely array of horns they have on display there.
+We crossed the Umfolozi river and found no animals but it was beautiful.
+Making our way up to the Mpila camp we continued through after looking at the lovely array of horns they have on display there.